NuGet/Home/accepted/2024/supplied-by-platform.md

 When NuGet encounters any of the specified packages or lower, it will simply remove the package from the graph.
 This package id will not be downloaded and will not appear in the assets file libraries or targets section, but there will be a detailed verbosity message indicating that the package id has been pruned for the given framework.

-The feature is framework specific, and can be opted in/out using the `NuGetEnablePrunedPackages` property.
+The feature is framework specific, and can be opted in/out using the `RestoreEnablePackagePruning` property.

+If a

 ### Technical explanation